 Upgrading your rental doesn’t need to cut deeply into your profits.
 You can add curb appeal and help prospective tenants see your rental as their next home by making some simple changes.
 The following upgrades are all things that a handy landlord can do without needing to hire professional contractors.

 What’s Ahead For Mortgage Rates This Week – April 19, 2021

-Last week’s economic reporting included readings from the National Association of Home Builders Housing Market Index, Commerce Department readings on housing starts and building permits issued along with data on sales of previously-owned homes.
+Last week’s economic news included readings from the National Association of Home Builders on housing markets along with Commerce Department readings on housing starts and building permits issued.
+Fed Chair Jerome Powell appeared on 60 Minutes.
 Weekly readings on mortgage rates and jobless claims were also released.

 NAHB: Home Builder Confidence Ticks Up in April

 The national reading for home builder confidence rose one point to an index reading of 83 in April; the National Association of Home Builders predicted a reading of 84.
 Component readings for April’s national index readings were mixed.
 Builder confidence in current market conditions for single-family homes rose one point to 88.
 Builder confidence in market conditions for single-family homes in the next six months fell two points to 81 but homebuilder confidence in buyer traffic in new home developments rose two points to an index reading of 75.